Donci31/aws-data-engineer-associate-notes/aws_iam.md

   - **Cross-Account Roles**: Enable secure interactions between AWS accounts.
   - **Instance Profiles**: Attach a role to an EC2 instance, granting it permissions to access AWS resources securely.

+### **Service Roles**:
+- IAM roles used by AWS services (e.g., Lambda, EC2, RDS).
+- Limited to actions within your account.
+- Must be stored in **instance profiles** for use with Amazon EC2.
+- **Note**: Each instance profile can contain only one role, and this limit cannot be increased.

 ## **IAM Policy Structure (JSON)**:
 IAM policies are JSON documents that contain statements defining permissions.
 Key fields include: